 By Buzzy Gordon

 Global financial jitters notwithstanding, Mexico's Caribbean coast is booming.
-From the metropolis of Cancun in the north, to the Riviera Maya and Tulum-Sian Kaan further south, both vacationers and new residents are heating up the real estate market.
+From the metropolis of Cancun in the north, to the Riviera Maya and Tulum-Sian Kaan further south, vacationers, retirees, and other new residents are heating up the real estate market.

 The Landmark, Cozumel